kenzonobre/Evolutionary-fish/README.md

 ## Evolutionary Algorithm

 In order to create a evolutionary algorithm, it is necessary to define a population of individuals that evolve based on a fitness score.
+For this project, it was used the **elitism**, **variable mutation** and **random predation** te to evolve the population.

 ### Population

-In this project, it was created a population of species of fish.
+The population is composed by species of fish.
 Each specie were represented by a class named **Boid**, which has the following characterists :
 - alignmentWeigh
 - cohesionWeigh
 - separationWeigh
 - avoidSharkWeigh

 These variables range from 1 to 100.
-There are also other variables that define the color in the **Boid** class, but they are only for aesthetic purpose and don't influence on the boid's behavior.
+There are also other variables that define the color of the fish in the **Boid** class, but they are only for aesthetic purpose and don't influence on the boid's behavior.

 ### Fitness Score